 Itihaas, 18 Fleet Street, B3 1JL

-Jyoti’s is the only vegetarian Indian restaurant in Birmingham and it has an extensive menu, boasting a massive choice of 15 starters and 72 main courses.
 The restaurant also contains an Indian sweet shop, with 30 different options to choose from, some of which are vegan.
 Plus, there is so much paneer on the menu that cheese-loving vegetarians might want to move in and live there forever.
-Mains cost around £6 but thali is available for around £12 so you can sample different dishes.
+Mains cost upwards of £6 but thali is available for around £12 so you can sample different dishes.

 Jyoti’s, 1045 Stratford Road, Hall Green, B28 8AS